-Google, the most popular search engine, rolls out algorithm updates once every month or two.
+So what are Google Algorithm Updates?
+Well, Google, the most popular search engine, rolls out algorithm updates once every month or two.
+The algorithms define how the search engine ranks the web content in the search results.
 There may be few changes happening silently which we are not made aware of; but we need not worry as these do not affect the Search Engine Results Page (SERPs) much.

 With every Google Algorithm Update rolled out, it brings many changes to the Search Engine Optimization (SEO) strategy and the industry too.
 With many businesses depending on search engine results for their lead generation as well as product sales, knowing about these updates can help reduce the harm.

 In this article, I have tried to compile all the major updates that Google has rolled out so far and what implications it has on the way websites are ranked.